 Taste and Use

 The taste of cheddar is often described as sharp and creamy.
-American cheese, on the other hand, has a milder taste and a slightly salty flavour.
+On the other hand, American cheese has a milder taste and a slightly salty flavor.

 Cheddar and American cheese have the same melting point of 150°F (66°C).
 This makes them perfect for grilled cheese or as ingredients in various cooked meals.